-1. The limiting condition (e.g., thermal limit, stability, or voltage) in determining the Total Transfer Capability of the path for transmission facilities that affect the path is on another system and the affected member system requests the path be rated.
-2. The limiting condition (e.g., thermal limit, stability, or voltage) in determining the Total Transfer Capability of the path for transmission facilities that have the potential to adversely impact Established Flowgate Generator Deliverabilities and the affected entity of the Flowgate Generator Deliverability requests the path be rated.
-3. The study criteria that was required for establishing Accepted or Existing Rating has been changed and a path owner(s) or Project Sponsor(s) in at least Phase 2b of the Path Rating Process have requested a new path rating.
-4. The path must be operated within the constraints of a nomogram to meet NERC Reliability Standards and WECC Criteria, the elements of the nomogram (e.g., path flows or generation levels) are in different systems, and one of those systems or a neighboring member system requests the path be rated.
-5. The path owners or operators have requested a seasonal or operational Total Transfer Capability for a new path, or the path owners or operators have requested a seasonal or operational Total Transfer Capability that is in excess of an existing path's rating (Accepted, Existing, or Other).
-6. A facility (generator, series, or shunt reactive equipment; Remedial Action Scheme (RAS); etc.) that an Existing or Accepted Rating depends on is modified or retired from service, without regard to whether the facility is owned by the same system as the rated path.
+1. The limiting condition (e.g., thermal limit, stability, or voltage) in determining the Total Transfer Capability of the path or the System Operating Limit for transmission facilities that affect the path is on another system and the affected member system requests the path be rated.
+2. The limiting condition (e.g., thermal limit, stability, or voltage) in determining the Total Transfer Capability of the path or the System Operating Limit for transmission facilities that have the potential to adversely impact an Established Flowgate Generator Deliverability, and the affected entity of the Flowgate Generator Deliverability requests the path be rated. - 2.3.
+The study criteria that was required for establishing Accepted or Existing Rating has been changed and a path owner(s) or Project Sponsor(s) in at least Phase 2b of the Path Rating Process have requested a new path rating. - 2.4.
+The path must be operated within the constraints of a nomogram to meet NERC Reliability Standards and WECC Criteria, the elements of the nomogram (e.g., path flows or generation levels) are in different systems, and one of those systems or a neighboring member system requests the path be rated. - 2.5.
+The path owners or operators have requested a seasonal or operational Total Transfer Capability for a new path, or the path owners or operators have requested a seasonal or operational Total Transfer Capability that is in excess of an existing path's rating (Accepted, Existing, or Other).
+6. A facility (generator, series, or shunt reactive equipment; Remedial Action Scheme (RAS); etc.) that an Existing or Accepted Rating depends on is modified[#] or retired from service, without regard to whether the facility is owned by the same system as the rated path.
 If the modified RAS is functionally equivalent to the existing RAS and the RASRS approves it, the Path does not need to be rerated.
-7. Any changes to the path definition that is outlined in the most current Path Rating Catalog that is listed as an "Accepted" or "Existing" path rating.
-Minor Changes to a path rating (such as moving a metering location) should be submitted as part of the 60-day Expedited Process defined in Section 3.3